 - Pigskin or latex coated garden gloves

-Take a nice big drink of water, slide your gloves on, wipe your brow with your forearm, let out a sigh, and get down to business.
+First, take a nice big drink of water.
+Then slide your gloves on and wipe your brow with your forearm.
+Let out a sigh: it's time to get down to business.

 Continue cutting away at the bush until you have just a few inches of stems poking through the ground.
 Be sure to keep a large garbage pail nearby so you can bag the branches as you cut them.

 Step 2: "De-Root" the Plant

 Using your garden shovel, begin digging up the soil around the remaining plant stump.
 Continue digging until you expose the roots of the plant.
 Use your trowel to clear away as much soil as you can from each root branch.

 Depending on the thickness of the root, use either your handsaw or the reciprocating saw to slice through it.
 Continue doing this all the way around the plant stump until you think you’ve sliced through all the root branches.

 Dig your garden shovel underneath the plant stump and push down on the handle to pry the stump loose from the dirt.
 If you have someone with you, they can grab hold of the stems on top of the stump to help pull it out.
 You may find that you didn’t quite get to all the root branches—in that case, remove your shovel, let the stump fall back into place, and then cut away at the remaining roots before trying to pry it loose again.
 Once you’ve freed the stump from the ground, shovel the soil back into the hole.